-Back for 2017 the second Maths Fest is ready to excite students and provide free coffee for teachers (the two highlights of Maths Fest 2016, according to our feedback forms).
+Back for a third year, Maths Fest 2018 is ready to excite students and provide free coffee for teachers (two highlights of previous Maths Fests, according to our feedback forms).

-Organised by stand-up mathematician Matt Parker and maths author Rob Eastaway, Maths Fest will feature some of the best maths speakers in the world.
+Organised by stand-up mathematician Matt Parker and maths author Rob Eastaway, Maths Fest will feature some of the best maths speakers in the world who will talk about their favourite bits of mathematics and show how they use maths in their normal lives.
 Students will have a chance to meet and chat with maths celebrities.

 MathsFest is deliberately designed to reinforce normal school lessons.
 A fantastic day-out for mathematics students, certain to leave them excited and ready to learn more maths!

-After the success of Maths Slam 2016, students will once again be able to represent their school and present a maths concept from the stage in under five minutes.
-We will have to limit numbers this time though; details out soon.
+As in previous years, students will once again be able to represent their school and present a maths concept from the stage in under five minutes.
+More details coming soon.

 Maths Fest will also host the UK final of Who Wants to be a Mathematician.
 The top four UK students will win free Maths Fest tickets for their school and take part in a live knock-out final on stage answering questions asked by Matt.
 It’s free for UK schools to enter!
 Details on the American Mathematical Society website.